bwu62/stat240-revamp/docs/03-handling-data.md

 ## [1] 50 10 40 20 60 60 30
 ```

 :::{.note}
 In general, **most R operations do NOT change the input object in place**.
-What this means is running `sort(data2)` returns a COPY of `data2` with the elements sorted; it does NOT actually change `data2`.
+E.g. `sort(data2)` returns a COPY of `data2` with the elements sorted; it does NOT actually change `data2`.
 This is true for most functions in R, with few exceptions.
 For example, observe:

 ``` r
 # original data2 vector